Tayphong043/teamcity-documentation/topics/dependency-caches.md

                     <li>the cache was not validated for 7 days or longer</li>
                     <li>the cache reached its 30-day lifetime, even if it was recently validated</li>
                     <li>the <code>teamcity.depcache.invalidate</code> <a href="configuring-build-parameters.md">parameter</a> equals <b>true</b></li>
-                    <li>the build feature detected a local dependency repository that was missing from the current cache version</li>
                 </ul>
             </li>
             <li>At the end: